binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter8.md

 #### Insufficient Logging

-Any of the options I detailed take time to set up, depending on the size of your network.
-Taking into consideration what you are protecting will help you decide which of the options will work the best, or investigate some other options.
+Any of the options I have detailed take time to set up, depending on the size of your network.
+Taking into consideration what you are protecting will help you decide on which of the options will work the best, or investigate some other options.

 This is one area that moving to the cloud makes sense, let your cloud provider take care of the infrastructure, and you make sure you have your configuration and application security water tight.